 A fly fishing backpack provides space for your fishing gear, lunch, some extra layers, camera, and whatever else you might want to include.
 Furthermore, when you’re trekking longer distances in search of fish, it’s helpful to carry your gear on your back in a supportive pack rather than displacing the weight on your waist or chest.

-Our top list has tracked down the best backpack options for every style fly fishermen ranging in capacity and function so you can pin down the perfect fishing companion for you!
+Our top list has pinned down the best backpack options for every style fly fisherman ranging in capacity and function so you can pin down the perfect fishing companion for you!

 Amazon Customer Reviews